 (Android, iOS, Windows, and macOS)

-If you are looking for functionality similar to Dropbox, highly secure encryption like Tresorit, and a lot of storage, Sync.com is your best bet.
-This cloud storage provider places a folder in your device and uploads any documents you add to it to the cloud.
+Sync.com allows you to place a folder in your device and upload any documents you add to it to the cloud.
 All your files can then be synced over multiple devices.
 It also offers end-to-end encryption and zero-knowledge policy, so no one, not even Sync employees, will be able to see your files.
 You can store up to 2TB of data for only $8 a month.

 You can also share files and entire folders with others and protect them with passwords.
 You can decide on the level of access you want to give them, set permission expiry dates, or simply revoke them at any time.
 Sync.com also allows you to remotely disconnect your devices in case they’ve been lost or stolen.